MultidisciplinaryDeepDives/RShiny-Organizational-Extreme-Adaptability/README.md

 The accompanying app can be accessed here: https://interdisciplinary-deep-dives.shinyapps.io/Organizational_Extreme_Adaptability/

 **Motivation**:

+Usually, market prices stocks efficiently, by considering all publicly available information.
+Deviations in correlations (with COVID Sentiments, along with other factors) can hint at inefficiencies in pricing.
+Investors who want to beat the stock market often seek out inefficiently priced stocks.
+Hence, this analysis / app can be (use with caution) a screening tool for investors.
+Investors would then want to look up these firms’ 10k documents, in order to take a deeper look into financial health/unhealth of highlighted firms.

+Because this analysis is retrospective in nature, it of course has limitations in predicting the future.
+Secondarily, this screening process (as a 1st pass tool) potentially highlights firms that navigated through the pandemic exceptionally well.
+One can potentially glean best practices from highlighted firms, which include positive transformation include shifting to online sales, working from home, cash conservation, quickly adjust sales of products/services according to market conditions, bringing furloughed employees back.

-To identify firms that navigated the pandemic well, operationally, financially, and diplomatically.
-And to learn (hopefully best practices) from them.
-On the other hand, I can also see how someone might incorporate the insights distilled from this project into one’s investment strategy.
-On a cautionary note, COVID Sentiment in Earnings Calls is only 1 out of many factors that contribute to stock price and company performance.
-In many ways, this project is a proof-of-concept for analyzing a variety of factors that may correlate with stock price and company performance.
+This project is a proof-of-concept for analyzing a variety of factors that may correlate with stock price and company performance.

 **Data Questions**:
 1)	Find US firms' stock prices on the day before/after each earnings call.
 Then find the correlation between Net COVID Sentiment and stock price.